appu-kumar/TodoUi/README.md

 - Clean and user-friendly interface.

 ## Getting Started
- 1.Provide instructions on setting up and running your frontend project locally.
+ 1. Provide instructions on setting up and running your front-end project locally.
 ### Prerequisites

 -Make sure you have the following tools installed: